The People-Less Office Still Needs the Right Chair

 Average office occupancy is reducing, it has led to some surprisingly lopsided judgements on the part of companies when planning fit-out or office moves.
 You need a good office chair, you spend 1.84 hours in it.

-If you worked in the average work space, you’d only have to work 3.2 hours per day.
+If you worked in the average work space, you’d only have to work 3.2 hours per day in a chair.
 If you work the hours of a typical private office, then you’d clock in at a sparse 1.84 hours.
 And of course, if you were a conference room, you’d probably never turn up.

 Thinking differently about your workspace could help you choose the furniture you actually need.